Carefully read and understand the following rules before submitting contest entries.

 It is the responsibility of the entrant to ensure that all URLs submitted as part of the entry are working and active from the date of entry submission through the end of May.
 An entry whose link URL does not provide proper access to the expected asset may be taken out of consideration for an award during the judging process.

-MAGC will purchase a corrected trophy upon request, at no cost to a contest entrant, if the trophy contains an error introduced by MAGC's processes.
+MAGC will purchase a corrected trophy upon request, at no cost to a contest entrant, if the trophy contains an error committed by MAGC.

 The contest entrant may purchase a corrected trophy at their own expense if the text of a trophy matches the information provided by the entrant on the contest entry form.